Moudoux/EMC/README.md

 -------------------

 You can type `.version` to check what EMC version you are running, you can type `.mods` to see all loaded mods.
-You can also type `.unload [mod name]` to eject loaded mods.
+You can also type `.unload` to eject loaded mods.

 Why use EMC?
 -------------------

-* Easy to use (You don't have to think about Minecraft obfuscation)
+* Easy to use (You don't have to think about Minecraft obfuscation or Mixins)
-* Suitable for large client rewrite style mods
 * Completely compliant with the Minecraft EULA (You don't have to worry about DMCA takedown requests)
 * Write once, use on multiple Minecraft versions
 * Less code (This requires less code than writing your client with Minecraft)